a-novel/couchbase-json-configurator/README.md

 > The current version DOES NOT support multi-nodes and thus won't work in swarm mode with size greater than 1.
 The
 > multi-node support is not planned before 3.0.

+> If you encounter an error where container runs but no cluster is setup, it may be related to the config file not
+> being mounted properly.
+To avoid this, use an absolute path to the host config file, or replace the `./` part with
+> `${PWD}/` (more information on [this stackoverflow post](https://stackoverflow.com/a/42260979/9021186)).

 ## Update a running instance

 Container does not update automatically when the config file is updated.
 Instead, you can rely on the below command